What this guide helps with

 Coverage type Diagnostic hearing test Hearing aids Notes you should confirm

-Medicare Advantage (Part C) Usually covered; rules vary by plan [7] Often some benefit (allowance or network discount) [7] Allowance amount, frequency, network restrictions, prior auth
+Medicare Advantage (Part C) Covered for Part A/B services; rules vary by plan [3] Often includes some hearing benefit, but details vary [3] Allowance amount, frequency, network/vendor restrictions, prior authorization

-Private insurance Often covered if medically necessary Highly variable [19] Dollar max, “benefit period,” in-network requirements, exclusions
+Private insurance Often covered when medically necessary (plan-specific) Highly variable (often a dollar max or discount program) Dollar max, “benefit period,” in-network requirements, exclusions; whether plan is state-regulated vs. self-funded

 Medicare coverage